Owen Franks: Return to Super Rugby

+Franks rejoined the Crusaders for the 2024 Super Rugby season.
+When Franks scored for the Crusaders against the Melbourne Rebels on Friday 26 April 2024 it was his first Super Rugby try in 14 years.
+His previous try in this competition was against the Brumbies in Christchurch in May 2010.

-International
+International career

 2009

 His first match for New Zealand came against Italy in 2009, which the All Blacks won 27–6.
 Franks was chosen for the 2009 Tri-Nations tournament in New Zealand's first match against Australia.
 He went on to play the next two games against South Africa before playing once again against Australia.
 Franks played the penultimate match against South Africa but missed the final match, with Neemia Tialata playing instead.
 He then came on as a sub against Wales during an international test in November.
 A week later he started in a win over England and went on to be victorious over France a week later.

-2010-2011
+2010–2011

 Franks became a regular starter for the All Blacks in 2010, supplanting the long-serving Neemia Tialata as New Zealand's first-choice tighthead prop.

-His first game was against Ireland with his brother Ben playing with him.
-They went on to play Wales twice together.
-He played once again in the Tri-Nations tournament, starting the first four matches against South Africa and Australia.
+On 12 June 2010 he played against Ireland with his brother Ben also in the team.
+They went on to play both of the home test matches against Wales in June.
+He continued to play in the Tri-Nations tournament, starting the first four matches against South Africa and Australia.
 His brother Ben played the third test against South Africa but he missed out.
-However he appeared in the final match against Australia winning 23–22.
-He went on to lose the Halloween test against Australia.
-He took part in four of New Zealand's November friendlies beating England, Scotland, Ireland and Wales.
+However he appeared in the final Tri Nation match against Australia at Sydney winning 23–22 and in the lost Halloween test against Australia in Hong Kong.
+He took part in four of New Zealand's November test wins over England, Scotland, Ireland and Wales.

 Franks and his older brother Ben were both selected for the 2011 Rugby World Cup.
-Franks started in all of the knockout rounds, playing the full 80 minutes of the World Cup Final against France on 23 October 2011, with the replacement prop, his brother Ben, not making the field.
+Franks started in all of the knockout rounds, playing the full 80 minutes of the World Cup final against France on 23 October 2011, with the replacement prop, his brother Ben, not making the field.
 New Zealand won against France 8–7, with Franks collecting his winners' medal as All Black captain Richie McCaw lifted the trophy, with New Zealand winning the competition for the second time, having won the first Rugby World Cup in 1987.
 According to the book, Cory Jane Winging It, Random Tales from the Right Wing, by former All Blacks teammate Cory Jane and Scott Stevenson, Franks and brother Ben are said to have celebrated the All Blacks Rugby World Cup 2011 victory by squatting the next day 280 kg for 10 Repetitions.